ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 You can then copy the URL shown in the output of the above and paste into a web browser to reach the submission result page.

+Push your code to github.
+We will use your github submission to give you points for coding style.

 <h2>Grading Rubric</h2>
 Points from automated submit.cs. system tests